pilot1981/swing-shutter-windows-automatic-opener-smart/README.md

 REQUIREMENTS FOR FIRST VERSION:
 - operator on sight (no need to include it in the wall);
+- installatin in top of existing window
 - from internal of home: open first right windows and then left windows (reverse action for closing)
 - window size minimum width 80 cm
 - available depth minimum 11 cm
+- motor section:
   - opener for 2 doors max 40KG of weights for each door
   - max/min dimensions of shutter windows ????
   - manage power on n.2 DC Motor 24VDC?; the absorbed power is equal to 24 VA, the no-load absorption is 0.2 A, the load one is 1 A, the output torque is 40 Nm, the reduction is equal to 1/4380, the rotation speed corresponds to 1.5 revolutions per minute, the opening time is 18 sec; they are soundproofed, exactly 33 dB with 230 Volt synchronized movement, the mechanical clutch is windproof; 6 RPM?
   - delay in opening and closing: when opening, first open right window and then left window; when closing first close left window and then right window;
   - opening/closing slowdown;
   - 2 motor with worm screw to open swing windows at 180 degree;
+  - irreversible engine
   - opening/closing mode:
     - full closing;
     - full opening 180 degree;
     - partial opening (10-20-30-40-50-60-70-80-90 %);
+- electronic section:
   - End of stroke of the motors should be controlled measuring the current or power
   - manage power to send to motors: 0,6 0,9 1,2 2 Ampere
   - delay to stop motor after too high current consumption 100 or 300 ms
 - principal power supply 230 VAC 50-60Hz
 - control using Apple HomeKit via WiFi using ESP82xx at 2.4 GHz
 - not use 433 MHz (less secure)
 - manual motor release from internal of house for emergency
-- irreversible engine
 - metal box to install DC motor, electronic mainboard
 - little space to install between external and internal window
-- installatin in top of existing window
 - protection IP24 or IP44???
+- low costs

 OPTIONAL FOR NEXT/ADVANCED VERSION:
 - close sensor (I can mov this to inital version because it's very simple attach reed sensor: 1 side without wire to the window and the other one nead ESP; use this sensor is raccomanded for secuirty matters)